martyf1y/Control/README.md

 -     Hand does pushing motion when hitting ball
 -     Speed up roll animation when sped up
 -     Figure out how to state parent variables from child in start
+-     Stop the hand pushing when too high up the ball